brenns10/brennan.io/now.md

 #### Last Updated: February 15, 2016

 I'm working on the second second semester of my fourth year at CWRU.
-My courses this semester are taking Data Mining and a special topics course on Internet Security this semester, as well as a really enjoyable film class, and psychology.
+My courses this semester are Data Mining and a special topics course on Internet Security this semester, as well as a really enjoyable film class, and psychology.

 Lately my programming projects have been focused on regular expressions.
 I've been working on an alternative regex implementation for my C library (check it